bakir1/bakery/README.md

 interface to make the entire frontend.
 The middle tier or code-behind model is designed for fast processing.
 The online Bakery shopping project brings an entire bakery shop online and makes it easy for both buyer and seller.

+Registar and Login forms add in the website.